NishaPandit1/employee_management_Assignment/README.md

 # TO RUN THE TEST
 * Clone the project
+* run npm install
-* Open Terminal and run "npm run dev  "
+* Open Terminal and run "npm run dev"
 * Click on the URL in local
 * Then open the new terminal
 * Now run 'cd .\em-cypress-tests\'
+* run 'npm install'
 * Then run 'npx cypress open'